gjlander/web-dev-exercises/templates/file-upload-start/README.md

 - Sign up for a free account on [Cloudinary](https://cloudinary.com/users/register_free)
 - Create a middleware that implements Cloudinary to process the `req.file` that was added by Multer
-  - Throw an error if now `file` property is found on the request object
+  - Throw an error if no `file` property is found on the request object
 - Add the resulting `secure_url` as an `image` property on the `body`

 Your resulting `userRouter` could look something like this in the end